 Fast forward eight years, the bear has long gone, unemployment is at its lowest, the Dow is at its highest ever at around 22,300– I received a letter from my home state’s treasury department asking me to submit the necessary documentation to claim what is rightly mine, to the tune of $2,500.

+Do I feel lucky for the unexpected windfall?
+Not in a million years.
+Why??
 It’s because of the opportunity cost of not being able to invest that money.

 What is Opportunity Cost?

 According to Investopedia, Opportunity Cost refers to a benefit that a person could have received, but gave up, to take another course of action.
 It’s a key concept in economics that lets you assess the profitability between two choices: (1) the most lucrative option, (2) the chosen option.

 Opportunity Cost = Return of Most Lucrative Option – Return of Chosen Option